-Winning insights: Prize awarded to researchers investigating a new potential drug target for Chagas disease
+Winning insights: Prize awarded to young researchers investigating a new potential drug target for Chagas disease

 This November, our student training workshop “New anti-leishmanial leads from natural sources”, hosted at the International Centre for Chemical and Biological Sciences (ICCBS), University of Karachi, brought together an international team of staff and 30 early career researchers from south Asia and across the Middle East.